Charlie-Nicholls/Library-At-The-End-of-Time/Compendium/Lore/Organizations/The Archetypes.md

 [[The Hero]] and [[The Villain]] are enemies, fated to scheme against each other and periodically engage in some great battle.
 While their names might suggest one represents forces of good, and the other forces of evil, this is not the case.
 Instead they represent opposing sides of a stories main conflict, [[The Hero]] generally is on the side the writer is pushing as correct.
 But, the reader's perspective it what really matters; if they see the character who is ostensibly villainous as fighting for a cause they agree with, they may become [[The Hero]] in their eyes.
 Which of the two is [[The Hero]] and which is [[The Villain]] can change after they fight, with the victor becoming [[The Hero]] and becoming the leader of [[The Authors]].
 As [[Actus]] frequently says: "History is written by the winners".

 #### The Trickster and The Noble
-The rich and powerful often paint those without as liars and con men, but the powerless frequently say the same thing about those above them.
+The rich and powerful often paint those without as liars and con men, but the powerless frequently say the same thing about those above them. [[The Trickster]] is generally not strong in a direct confrontation, but is clever, using wit, traps and illusions to trick their enemies into causing their own defeat.
+They generally fight against the established institutions and people who wield power. [[The Noble]] represents those who are powerful, not because of inherent strength, but because of the influence they hold.
+Money, politics and an obedient populace are their tools of choice.
+They can use lies and deceit as often as [[The Trickster]], and the two a frequent enemies in fiction with and can both be protagonist or antagonist depending on the writer's whim.

 #### The Sage and The Fool

 #### The Narrator and The Damsel
+[[The Narrator]] is the most powerful of all [[The Archetypes]], with the ability to influence the realm of story. [[The Damsel]] is the weakest of [[The Archetypes]], with very little agency, frequently used as simply a way to move the plot forward for other characters.

 ### List of Archetypes
 - [[The Trickster]]